avian-studio/productsize-chart-for-woocommerce/readme.txt

 === NC Size Chart for Woocommerce ===
-Contributors: Nabaraj Chapagain
+Contributors: giucu91
 Tags: Size Chart for Woocommerce, Product Chart for Woocommerce, Size Chart, Product Chart Requires at least: 4.0
-Tested up to: 4.7.3
+Tested up to: 5.7
-Stable tag: 1.0.6
+Stable tag: 1.1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This plugin allow you to use size charts to products on woocommerce.

 == Description ==
 If you are hosting Woocommerce store and wanna give your customers some more information about your product then NC Size Chart for Woocommerce is a great piece of plugin to give you peace of mind.This plugin allow you to create unlimited charts and display directly to products or categories.

 NC Size Chart for Woocommerce allow you to show the corresponding values of the product dimensions,height,weight,meters etc. The size guide table allows you to add multiple rows or column and insert your size guide info without requiring any html knowledge.